AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Exercise 1: Configure Databricks and generate event data

-Duration: 30 minutes
+**Duration**: 30 minutes

-Synopsis: We have pre-generated a set of events that include **buy** and **details** events.
+**Synopsis**: We have pre-generated a set of events that include **buy** and **details** events.
 Based on this data, a **Top Items** recommendation will be made to users that are new to the site (aka a cold start recommendation).
 You will implement this top items code in the web application and function applications, then deploy the applications to test the functionality.

+The algorithms for creating the offline calcuations are written in Python and are executed via Azure Databricks.

 ### Task 1: Configure Azure Databricks